hapijs/bell/README.md

 - `clientSecret` - the OAuth client secret (consumer secret).

 Each strategy accepts the following optional settings:
 - `cookie` - the name of the cookie used to manage the temporary state.
-Defaults to `'bell-provider'` where 'provider' is the provier name
+Defaults to `'bell-provider'` where 'provider' is the provider name
   (or `'custom'` for custom providers).
 For example, the Twitter cookie name defaults to `'bell-twitter'`.
 - `isSecure` - sets the cookie secure flag.
 Defaults to `true`.
 - `isHttpOnly` - sets the cookie HTTP only flag.
 Defaults to `true`.